maltesl/ku-frontpage/README.md

 ## Examples

-### Titlepage

-This can be used for e.g. PhD theses.
-The file `example-titlepage.tex` contains an example.
+The file `example.tex` contains an example.

-##### Large and small

-The large and small design can be used for everyday assignments handed in to your TA.

 ## Legal